A reduction theorem for the blockwise Navarro Alperin weight conjecture via H-triples: The inductive NAW (BNAW) condition

 Recall that the \emph{universal $p'$-covering group} of a perfect group $L$ is the maximal perfect central extension of $L$ by an abelian $p'$-group (see \cite[Appendix B]{Navarro:McKay} for universal covering groups).

 \begin{defi} Let $L$ be a finite non-abelian simple group of order divisible by $p$, and let $S$ be the universal $p'$-covering group of $L$.
-We say that the inductive GAW condition (resp. inductive BGAW condition) holds for $L$ at $p$ if Conjecture \ref{ConjA} (resp.
+We say that the inductive NAW condition (resp. inductive BNAW condition) holds for $L$ at $p$ if Conjecture \ref{ConjA} (resp.
 Conjecture \ref{ConjB}) holds for $S$ at $p$. \end{defi}